caninetools/canine.tools/docs/privacy/index.md

 description: "Privacy policy information about canine.tools services."
 icon: "material/eye-off"
 ---
 This page details canine.tools privacy policy.
-This was last updated May 5, 2025.
+This was last updated June 15, 2025.
 Most of this was taken from [tux.pizza](https://tux.pizza).

 ---

 ## tl;dr
 You are responsible for all content you share and hold all rights to it.
 By submitting content to canine.tools, you give us the right to display and distribute it for that application.
 You are responsible for the legality of your content.
 We only store data needed for services to function.
-NGINX logs collect IP addresses and visited sites; these logs are rotated and deleted weekly.
+Caddy logs collect IP addresses and visited sites; these logs are rotated and deleted weekly.
 The content in each application is private.
 Services that require user data (e.g., account sign-ups) keep data local and encrypted, with backups uploaded to Cloudflare R2.

+We will never share your data with other parties.

 ---